priscian/volta/README.md

 test_volta()
 ```

-This will produce plots and data frames containing the minimum volatge for each channel.
+This will produce plots and data frames containing the minimum voltage for each channel.

 ![Some major monthly global average temperature time series.](<inst/images/001 - Maecker & Trotter 2006 (sheet 1).png>)